woman-working-at-david-lloyd-lounge

 A guide to working and working out at David Lloyd Clubs

-Working from home can have its benefits – but it isn’t always straightforward.
-Some people thrive in their home environment, but others find it difficult to concentrate, and get restless easily.
+Working from home can have its benefits, but it isn’t always straightforward.
+Some people thrive in their home environment, but others find it difficult to concentrate.
+It can also feel a bit isolated, particularly if you’re doing it for long periods.

-The usual solution is to build in breaks that get you out of the house, such as a trip to the gym.
-But it can be time-consuming and demotivating to take time out of your flow to travel, work out, shower and then come back, if you’re working from home.
+One solution is to build in breaks that get you out of the house, such as a trip to the gym.
+But that means breaking your flow, and it can be time-consuming when you factor in travel, working out, showering and then returning home.

-But what if you could make your gym an extra home office?
-If you’re already there for the morning or afternoon, you can choose when you want to take a break, and work out, depending on how you’re feeling and whether you’re in the zone.
+But what if you could use your gym as an extra home office?
+If you’re already there for the morning or afternoon, you can choose when you want to take a break and work out, depending on how you’re feeling and whether you’re in the zone.

 At David Lloyd Clubs, we offer a number of quiet and relaxing spots in-Club that are perfect for working.
 Our adult-only spaces and business lounges are comfortable, spacious and well-connected to WiFi, so you can work without disruption or distraction.
 Once you’ve found your perfect spot, you can order food and drink via the David Lloyd Clubs app to be brought over to you.
 And you’ll be able to conveniently fit in a workout without massively disrupting your work.